Can I Sue For Workplace Discrimination In Colorado?

 In Colorado, a hostile work environment is an environment that’s difficult or uncomfortable to work in.
 It might be intimidating or retaliatory.
 Whether a work environment is hostile depends on the specific situation.
 It’s a question of fact.
 The standard is whether a reasonable person would find the environment hostile.

-What Can I Win in a Workplace Discrimination Case in Colorado?
+What Can I Win In A Workplace Discrimination Case In Colorado?

 Is It Always Workplace Discrimination to Treat Someone With a Disability Differently?